dreamcodez/jekyll-help/README.md

-# Getting Help with Jekyll
+# Getting Help with Jekyllllll

 Welcome to the Help repo for Jekyll!
 This is our new central repository where you can ask questions about how to use Jekyll.
 It's mediated by passionate community members with extensive experience and kind hearts.